edapeker/html-101/README.md

-# HTML layout examle for beginners
+# HTML layout example for beginners

 ## Semantic  and Needed  Tags in HTML5